UmerBaig123/TICTACTOE/Readme.md

 Code to check for win is inside checkWin

-Code to check for draw is inside checkDraw
+Code to check for draw is inside draw function

 ## Contributing